ar21052565/dynamoedge/1_Readme_Geo_and_Leo.md

 - **GEO (Geostationary Orbit)**:
   - Satellites in geostationary orbit are positioned about **35,786 kilometers (22,236 miles)** above the Earth’s equator.
-  - They appear stationary relative to a specific point on the Earth’s surface, orbiting at the same rotational speed as Earth.
+  - They appear stationary relative to a specific point on the Earth’s surface, orbiting at the same rotational speed as Earth. ( it means that these satellites move in a way that keeps them directly above the same location on Earth all the time.
+This happens because a geostationary satellite orbits Earth at the same rotational speed as Earth itself, which is once every 24 hours.)
   - **Uses**: Ideal for continuous coverage over a specific area, which is particularly useful for weather monitoring, television broadcasting, and certain types of communication networks.

 - **LEO (Low Earth Orbit)**: